 organizations will have lost all the critical data that was stored only

-in the cloud.... accessible only by Internet.
+in the "cloud" .... accessible only by Internet.
 Education will

-back to traditional methods, relying on printed textbooks and direct
+go back to traditional methods, relying on printed textbooks and direct

 instruction.